-During the year, we launched an internal employee agility campaign dubbed "Jenga KenGen, Inua Mapato" as our corporate theme to help galvanize the company's success.
+During the year, we launched an internal employee agility campaign dubbed "I am agile, I act now.
+I do the right thing, all the time" as our corporate theme to help galvanize the company's success.
 The theme rallied human capital to embrace the ability to evolve or adapt to work dynamics quickly with resilience.
-Through the campaign, we have realized an improved turnaround time, increased employee engagement, productivity and brand enrichment.
+Through the campaign, we realized an improved turnaround time, increased employee engagement, productivity, and brand love.

 KenGen recognizes the unique needs of the youth and launched the Y-Gen platform as an initiative to assimilate the Company's youth workforce for professional and personal development.
 We continue to provide a conducive environment to support Y-Gen platform leveraging on the youth who are the future of KenGen's sustainable tomorrow.